Types and Values¶

 Top is a super-type of every type, including AnyValue and Bubble.

-Invalid¶
+interface Invalid¶

 class Problem¶